backdrop-contrib/express/README.md

 # Express Install Profile

-This is the working version porting https://www.drupal.org/project/express to Backdrop.
+This is the working version porting the [Express Install Profile](https://www.drupal.org/project/express) used by the University of Colorado to Backdrop.

 This is an install profile that needs to be placed in /core/profiles to be discovered during the install process.